wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>histogramAccumulatorFlushInterval</td>
-<td>Interval in milliseconds to check for histograms that need to be sent to Wavefront acccording to their histogramMinuteFlushSecs etc settings.
+<td>Interval in milliseconds to check for histograms that need to be sent to Wavefront according to their histogramMinuteFlushSecs settings.
 Default: 1000.</td>
 <td>Positive integer.</td>
 </tr>
 <tr>